 About the Author

-Jane Courtnell is a content writer at Process Street.
+Jane Courtnell is a writer at Process Street.
 She graduated in biology, specializing in environmental science at Imperial College London.
 During her degree, she developed an enthusiasm for writing to communicate environmental issues.
 She continued her studies at Imperial College’s Business School and started looking at sustainability from a business perspective.
 When she is not writing, she enjoys being in the mountains, running, and rock climbing.
 Follow her at @JaneCourtnell.